 Can we contact CoolGlass to advise us on the best way to go regarding a new conservatory?

-Are the films fitted internally?
+Are the solar control films fitted internally?

-Will they stop the gold fish bowl effect and give me privacy?
+Will they stop the goldfish bowl effect and give me privacy?

 What is the warranty on the films and how long will they last?

-Internal films are expected to last a minimum of 15 years but can achieve 25 years and still be serviceable while external films can last 5 – 10 years depending on how they have been maintained and their situation.
+Internal films are expected to last a minimum of 15 years but can achieve 25 years and still be serviceable, while external films can last 5 – 10 years depending on how they have been maintained and their situation.